QuSpin/QuSpin/sphinx/source/New_Features.rst

 =========================================

 Added in v.
-0.3.4 (2020.??.??)
+0.3.4 (2020.04.17)
 ------------------------------

 Improved Functionality
 ++++++++++++++++++++++

-* :red:`deprecating` python 2.7 support.
+* :red:`discontinuing` python 2.7 support.
 Installing QuSpin for py27 will by defult result in version 0.3.3.
 * :red:`deprecating` function `basis.get_vec()`: use `basis.project_from()` instead.
 * revised `user_basis` tutorial for spinless fermions and introduced function `_count_particles_32()`.
 * added optional arguments `svd_solver`, `svd_kwargs` to `basis.ent_entropy()`; allows to use some scipy svd solvers, which are typically more stable.